sma/darti/article.md

     }
 ```

-I introduce `DartFunction` to provide a bit of type-safety and also to not confuse a runtime Dart function created the the interpreter with a function of the interpreter runtime because both could be bound.
+I introduce `DartFunction` to provide a bit of type-safety and also to not confuse a runtime Dart function created by the interpreter with a function of the interpreter runtime because both could be bound.

+I can now implement a `FuncionDeclaration` AST node:

 ```dart
     ...